 Master's degrees may be earned under either of two plans, as determined by the advisory committee.
 The first plan (Plan A) emphasizes research, while the second (Plan B) requires comprehensive understanding of a more general character.
-Plan A requires no fewer than twenty-four credits of advanced course work and, not fewer than nine additional credits of Master's Thesis Research (GRAD 5950 or GRAD 5960), as well as the writing of a thesis.
-Plan B requires no fewer than thirty credits of advanced course work, a final examination, but no thesis.
+Plan A requires no fewer than fifteen credits of advanced course work and, not fewer than nine additional credits of Master's Thesis Research (GRAD 5950 or GRAD 5960), as well as the writing of a thesis.
+Plan B requires no fewer than twenty-four credits of advanced course work, but no thesis.
 In either case, advisory committees may require more than the minimum number of credits.

-Once a student begins a Plan A M.S. degree program and receives a graduate research assistantship, he or she can switch to a Plan B only if approved by the Biomedical Engineering Program Director and Major Advisor.
+Once a student begins a Plan A M.S. degree program and receives a graduate research assistantship, he or she can switch to a Plan B only if approved by the Major Advisor.
 It is also possible, with identification of a research project and approval from his or her Major Advisor, to change from Plan B M.S. degree program to Plan A.